 Dr. Bowman is sought-after as a clinician, lecturer, and adjudicator.
 Recent engagements include the New York State Music Teachers Association, the Missouri State Music Teachers Association, the Illinois State Music Teachers Association, the Nazareth College Bach Competition, and the Kankakee Young Artist Piano Competition.

-Jonathan's favorite way to make music is in ensembles.
-He has been heard on the radio presenting new music for two pianos, performed Mozart's Concerto No. 21 with the Southwest Symphony, and has played with the Eastman Composers' Sinfonietta, the Eastman Chorale, and the Brigham Young University Men's Chorus.
-His favorite partners, however, are his violinist wife and their two young sons.
+Dr. Bowman's favorite way to make music is in ensembles.
+He has been heard on Chinese radio presenting new music for two pianos, performed Mozart's Concerto No. 21 with the Southwest Symphony, and has played with the Eastman Composers' Sinfonietta, the Eastman Chorale, and the Brigham Young University Men's Chorus.
+He spends summers as an artist-in-residence with the Silver Bay String Quartet.
+His favorite partners, however, are his violinist wife and their four children.

 Dr. Bowman is indebted to his teachers: Craig Evans of Santaquin, Utah, Paul Pollei and Scott Holden at Brigham Young University, William Grant Nabore at the Argerich Academy on Lake Como, and Douglas Humpherys at Eastman.
 He is also indebted to his students who continue to teach him so much about music and life.